nauman07/circonomit-challenge/Task3_NLP_to_Model/README.md

    - Extract formulas and dependencies.

 4. **Mapping to Model**
-   - Attributes are added into appropriate Blocks.
+   - Attributes are added to appropriate Blocks.
    - Dependencies form edges in the calculation graph.
-   - Output can be JSON or Python structure.
+   - Output can be JSON or a Python structure.

 ---